scolab-dot-eu/pygdaltools/README.md

 ## Configuration

-By default, gdaltools assumes that Gdal/Ogr commands are installes under /usr/bin/ (the standard Linux path).
+By default, gdaltools assumes that Gdal/Ogr commands are installed under /usr/bin/ (the standard Linux path).
 In order to configure specific paths (for instance for using the library in Windows), you can use:

 ```